authzforce/core/CONTRIBUTING.md

 * [Oracle Secure Coding Guidelines for Java SE](http://www.oracle.com/technetwork/java/seccodeguide-139067.html).

 ### Testing
 For every new major functionality, there must be unit tests added to some unit test class that is part of the automated test suite of [pdp-engine's MainTest.java](pdp-engine/src/test/java/org/ow2/authzforce/core/pdp/impl/test/MainTest.java).
-If the functionality has any impact on XACML - any Request/Response/Policy(Set) element - processing and/or change XACML standard conformance in anyway, make sure you add relevant integration and/or conformance tests to the test suite run by [pdp-testutils's MainTest.java](pdp-testutils/src/test/java/org/ow2/authzforce/core/pdp/testutil/test/MainTest.java).
+If the functionality has any impact on XACML - any Request/Response/Policy(Set) element - processing and/or change XACML standard conformance in any way, make sure you add relevant integration and/or conformance tests to the test suite run by [pdp-testutils's MainTest.java](pdp-testutils/src/test/java/org/ow2/authzforce/core/pdp/testutil/test/MainTest.java).

 You may run the tests as follows from your local copy of the repository:
 <pre><code>